cold6lanket/aviasales-test-task/README.md

 ## Motivation

 Aviasales test task for frontend devs.
 Recommended framework to perform this task is React.
 Anyone is allowed to use other tools for development.
-Hence, I also used Redux as a state management library.
+Hence, I used Redux as a state management library.

 P.S. it could've been done by react's own state, but my main task was to dive deep into redux and get more experience with it.